Skip to content

 Usage

-Task-farming with sbatch-hq tool
+Task farming with sbatch-hq

-Let's assume we have a tasks file with a list of commands we want to run using eight threads each.
+Specify the list of commands to run in a file, one command per line.
 Do not use srun in the commands!
-HyperQueue will launch the tasks using the allocated resources as requested.
-For example,
+HyperQueue launches the tasks using the allocated resources as requested.
+For example, a tasks file might contain:

 command1 arguments1